pepyakin/PetraVM/prover/README.md

 ## Testing

-The crate includes integration tests that verify the complete proving pipeline.
+The crate includes integration tests that verify the complete proving pipeline, including:

+- Basic operations with LDI, ADD, and RET
+- All binary operations (AND, OR, XOR, etc.)
+- Tail call optimizations
+- Fibonacci number proving

 Run the tests with:
 ```bash